jfallmann/MONSDA/docs/source/tutorial.rst

     :language: json

-Starting the run with 12 cores (defining more will be capped by the config file as MAXTHREADS is set to 12)
+Starting the run with 12 cores (defining more will be capped by the config file as MAXTHREADS is set to 12, again you can change that accordingly)

 .. code-block:: bash

     monsda -j 12 -c ${CONDA_PREFIX}/share/MONSDA/configs/tutorial_toolmix.json --directory ${PWD}

-Will start the run in the current directory and generate a "FASTQ" sub-directory containing the downloaded sample, a "GENOME/INDICES" directory containing the built index, a "QC" directory containing all FASTQC reports and MULTIQC output, a "TRIMMED_FASTQ" directory for trimgalore and cutadapt output, a "DEDUP" directory for umi_tools (runs before trimming and after mapping) and picard (runs after mapping) output and a "MAPPING" directory containing the mapped files.
-Furthermore, a "DE" directory will be created which will hold output from counting with featurecounts and DE input and output from EDGER and DESeq2.
+Will start the run in the current directory and generate a "FASTQ" sub-directory containing the downloaded sample, a "GENOME/INDICES" directory containing the built index, a "QC" directory containing all *fastqc* reports and *multiqc* output, a "TRIMMED_FASTQ" directory for *trimgalore* and *cutadapt* output, a "DEDUP" directory for *umi_tools* (runs before trimming and after mapping) and *picard* (runs after mapping) output and a "MAPPING" directory containing the mapped files.
+Furthermore, a "DE" directory will be created which will hold output from counting with featurecounts and DE input and output from *EdgeR* and *DESeq2*.
 Again, **MONSDA** will create a "LOG" directory containing it's own log, as well as logs of all executed jobs and the "JOBS" directory with all command-line calls.

 A successful run will show the message 'Workflow finished, no error' at the end.